Variational Image Analysis on Manifolds and Metric Measure Spaces

 A preliminary extension from graphs to the continuous domain in the `zero-scale limit' (local interaction only) reveals the interplay between the underlying geometry and variational aspects.

 Unsupervised label learning.
 Our recent work concerns the emergence of labels in a completely unsupervised way by data self-assignment.
-The resulting self-assignment flow has connections to low-rank matrix factorisation and discrete optimal mass transport that are explored in our current work.
+The resulting self-assignment flow has connections to low-rank matrix factorization and discrete optimal mass transport that are explored in our current work.

 We extended the assignment flow to unsupervised scenarios, where label evolution on a feature manifold is simultaneously performed together with label assignment to given data.
 The following papers introduce the corresponding unsupervised assignment flow.